dongle-the-gadget/dont-use-11-on-old-cpu/README.md

 <h3>The requirements are made to push me towards buying a new device!</h3>

 No, they're not.
 The requirements aren't cherry picked, or randomly picked by Microsoft.
-The minimum CPU requirements are the exact generations that first introduced support for virtualization based security, and only the manufacturers are to blame for not listening to Microsoft for a decade.
+The minimum CPU requirements are the exact generations that first introduced support for virtualizatio-based security, and only the manufacturers are to blame for not listening to Microsoft for a decade.

 <h3>What should I do?</h3>